MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 5. Select **Associate** in the bottom left-hand section of the screen to create the association with NSP.

     :::image type="content" source="./media/network-security-perimeter/associated-workspace.png" alt-text="Screenshot of associating a workspace with a network security perimeter profile in the Azure portal." lightbox="./media/network-security-perimeter/associated-workspace.png":::

+> [!IMPORTANT]
+> When transferring a Log Analytics workspace between resource groups or subscriptions, link it to the Network Security Perimeter (NSP) to retain security policies.
+If the workspace is deleted, ensure you also remove its associations from the NSP."

 ## Access rules for Log Analytics Workspace